116 W. Main Avenue,

 1 person favorited this theater

-Opened in 1924, the Liberty Theater featured vaudeville, then movies.
-Until recently, the theater was operated by Reel Entertainment, which used it to show second run features.
-However, when two newer theater complexes (a six-plex and a 14-plex) were opened nearby and forced an older, nearby 6-plex theater to convert into a bargain house, the Liberty Theater was closed.
+Opened on August 19, 1924, the Liberty Theatre featured vaudeville, then movies.
+Until recently, the theatre was operated by Reel Entertainment, which used it to show second run features.
+However, when two newer theatre complexes (a six-plex and a 14-plex) were opened nearby and forced an older, nearby 6-plex theatre to convert into a bargain house, the Liberty Theatre was closed.

-It was then sold to Mr. Tom Newmann, who tiered the sloping floor and restored the rest of the theater to its original state, making it into a first class venue for banquets, receptions, and corporate meetings.
+It was then sold to Mr. Tom Newmann, who tiered the sloping floor and restored the rest of the theatre to its original state, making it into a first class venue for banquets, receptions, and corporate meetings.
+By 2018 it became a live theatre operated by ManeStage Theatre Company.

 Just login to your account and subscribe to this theater